 The chartplotter uses two types of C-MAP cartridges: either a chart cartridge or a data storage cartridge.
 A chart cartridge, called C-CARD, contains detailed charts of the area covered.
-A data storage cartridge, called User C-CARD can be used to permanently store your routes, Waypoints, Marks, Events and tracks.
+A data storage cartridge, called User C-CARD can be used to permanently store your Routes, Waypoints, Marks, Events and Tracks (see Par.
+4.6).